als244/ml_dataflow/README.md

     - Lack mechanisms for precise, asynchronous control over memory, data-movement
         - Painful to manage multiple threads and sync primitives within Python frameworks
     - Autodiff is a complex stack
-        - Specifying when computations occur and where gradients and optimizer state are housed/transferred is opaque and not easily controllable
+        - Specifying when computations occur and where gradients/optimizer state are housed & transferred is not easily controllable.
+Additionally libraries (such as DDP, ZeRO, FSDP) take care of controlling this complexity, but they are limited in expressivity and add make the system even more opaque.
     - Large codebase that is diffcult to trace and modify how/when system resources are utilized
         - Deeply embedded depedencies on third-party libraries (for operations & communications) causing frustration to remove, swap, or update